Popular words in English. A list of basic English words for live communication. Greetings and farewells

 hospital ,[hospital] hospital

-police office ,[palis office] police station
+police office ,[palace office] police station

-hotel ,[hotel] hotel
+hotel ,[wanted] hotel

 club ,[club] club

-school ,[cheek] school
+school ,[whining] school

-airport ,[eapoot] the airport
+airport ,[eapoot] airport

-railway station ,[railway station] station, railway station
+railway station ,[railway station] train station, railway station

 cinema ,[cinema] cinema